marcprux/MemoZ/README.md

 ## Thread Safety

-MemoZ is as thread-safe as the underlying property accessor; if
+MemoZ is as thread-safe as the underlying property computation.
+The cache is locked for reading and writing, but it should be noted that simultaneous executions of uncached property computations are **not** synchronized, which means that two computations can be performed simultaneously (one of whose results will be cached).

+This example shows a `DispatchQueue` executing many memoizations in parallel:

 ```swift
 extension MemoZDemo {